 How to Create Testimonials for Your Site

-There are many different ways to create testimonials or case studies for your business.
+There are many different ways to create customer testimonials or case studies for your business.
 You can use videos, quotes, or short write-ups.
 Determine the best approach for your business, and then find a few happy customers you think would be willing to participate.
 Make sure they know where their testimonial is going and get a signed consent form if needed.

 Here’s the easiest way to include testimonials on your site: